mrsimonsen/SimoGrader/README.md

 ## Notes
 * Edit .env file to match class you're wanting to grade
 * Edit grade.sh file to match assignment you're wanting to grade
+* input() needs to have a new line in the string so that the tests match the output - https://stackoverflow.com/questions/33984941/how-to-make-pythons-subprocess-interact-with-input

 ## Todo 1030
 * Edit/upgrade Python assignments (AK, Test, Main, README, and grading test files)